jbisetto/free-genai-bootcamp-2025/sentence-constructor/meta-ai/prompt.md

 - Provide words in their singular dictionary form, student needs to figure out conjugations and tenses
 - provide a possible sentence structure like the following: Possible sentence structure:
 [Plural noun] + [verb] + [preposition] + [noun] + [question word] + [verb] + [subject] + [noun] + [adverb]?
+- when providing hints do not provide hints related to tense or preposition

+## Student input
-Student input: Bears are at the door, did you leave the garbage out?
+Bears are at the door, did you leave the garbage out?